AlexLiuSheng/BadgeView/README.md

     .bind(view);

 if u want to set space dont use ~~setMargin()~~,use `setSpace` instead.
-##There are some other constructer methods and you can easy to create your own shape :
+## There are some other constructer methods and you can be easy to create your own shape :

     BadgeFactory.createDot(this).setBadgeCount(20).bind(imageView);
     BadgeFactory.createCircle(this).setBadgeCount(20).bind(imageView);